 Expand your worldview and meet people from different cultures by spending May term in Ireland through Maine Maritime’s Ireland Study Abroad program.
 You’ll live in a traditional thatched-roof cottage in the small village of Tully Cross in County Connemara and learn Irish history, art, literature, and Celtic spirituality.
 You’ll also have opportunities to hike, fish, explore seashores and prehistoric ruins, and take trips to Bunratty Castle, Ashford Castle, Inishbofin Island, the Cliffs of Moher, and Dublin.

 Are you interested in maritime studies but don’t intend to become a licensed professional mariner, ocean scientist, engineer, or logistician?
 Then consider the interdisciplinary studies major at Maine Maritime.
-You’ll work with a faculty advisor to integrate courses from two or three existing majors to create your own unique bachelor of science degree.
+You’ll work with a faculty advisor to integrate liberal arts and sciences courses from two or three existing majors to create your own unique bachelor of science degree.

 Through Maine Maritime’s Honors Seminars you’ll join MMA’s most curious and accomplished students and professors from three different fields to explore a topic that spans disciplines.
 You’ll help create the course curriculum and run class sessions, too.
 Topics change annually.
 For example, a recent Honors Seminar convened by professors of mathematics, philosophy, and navigation and seamanship focused on how Charles Darwin’s voyage aboard the HMS Beagle changed the world in fields as far ranging as navigation, philosophy, evolution, scientific methods, religion, and human rights.

 The mission of the arts and sciences department at Maine Maritime Academy is to provide the liberal arts component of your baccalaureate education while guiding you to: